-This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers at any stage of their career can talk about seven things they’ve learned along their writing journey that they wish they knew at the beginning.
-This installment is from writer Ellen Airgood.
+This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers (this installment written by Ellen Airgood, author of SOUTH OF SUPERIOR) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent — by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 Ellen Airgood is the author of SOUTH OF SUPERIOR,